-Why should I check my dog’s eyes?
+Why should I check for dog eye problems?

-As has been discussed in the Home Health Checks Overview, getting into the habit of regularly looking at and assessing your pet will help you pick up any problems early on and get treatment if needed as soon as possible.
+As has been discussed in the Home Health Checks Overview, getting into the habit of regularly looking at and assessing your pet will help you pick up any dog eye problems early on and get treatment if needed as soon as possible.

 Eyes are often the first thing plunged into the hedgerow and take the brunt of the wind as they stick their head out the window, so naturally pick up a lot of problems.
 When caught early, most issues can be easily treated but if allowed to progress can become very nasty.
 Checking regularly and knowing what is normal is vital to catching these problems early.

 How do I check for dog eye problems?